Four day weekend. Gotta get it off to a good start. Been awhile since we had our 375ml of Ruinart.

-This wine is full bodied with medium + acidity and medium + firm chewy tannins that leads to a long energetic finish.
-Have a wonderful weekend and please stay safe.
-Nostrovia! 🍷🍷🍷🍷 — 7 years ago
+This wine is full bodied with medium + acidity and medium + rich mouth coating tannins that lead to a long lingering oaky dark fruit finish.
+With the cooler weather continuing into the weekend along with rain it looks like an indoor movie for me, but we will have to check out some other of my reds.
+Have a great weekend and be safe.
+Nostrovia! 🍷🍷🍷🍷 — 8 years ago

 Fourth of the blind tasting for Father's Day weekend.